csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 Okay, we’re at over 5,400 words now, let’s wrap this up.

-BEM has provided us with amazing clarity in our classes.
-Adding namespaces to this creates incredibly rich meaning that lives right there in our HTML.
+BEM has already provided us with amazing clarity in our classes.
+Adding namespaces on top of this creates incredibly rich meaning that lives right there in our HTML.
+This level of clarity gives us much greater confidence when reworking existing markup, and helps us to make better and more informed decisions.

-This level of clarity gives us much greater confidence when reworking existing markup, and helps us to make informed decisions.
+It also means fewer regressions and collisions when working in multidisciplinary teams (e.g. JS engineers, QA engineers, etc.).

 We also get some pretty cool side effects if our text editor supports class
 autocompletion: a find-as-you-type directory of all of the different